Loading...

 Lie on your back with one knee bent, hands under your lower back.
 Lift only your head and shoulders a few inches while maintaining a neutral spine.
 Hold briefly and lower.
 This targets the rectus abdominis without excessive spine flexion.

 Lie on your side with forearm on the ground, feet stacked.
 Lift your hips so your body forms a straight line from head to heels.
-Hold 10-30 seconds per side.
+Hold 10 to 30 seconds per side.
 Builds oblique and quadratus lumborum stability without spine load.

 On hands and knees, extend one arm and the opposite leg while keeping your spine neutral.
 Hold briefly, return, and alternate.
 Develops anti-extension and anti-rotation stability through the entire core.

-Once the Big 3 feel manageable, add these movements to expand capacity and address common weak points.
+Add these movements to expand capacity and address common weak points.
+Load is earned, not assumed.

 Lie supine, knees bent.
 Drive through heels to lift hips while squeezing glutes.
 Progress to single-leg or weighted.
 Strengthens posterior chain and hip extension.